galya-m/docs/docs/tools/cli/getting-started.md

 yarn global add @nevermined-io/cli
 ```

-After doing that you should have available in your system the `ncli` tool.
+After doing that you should have the `ncli` tool available in your system .

 ```
 $ ncli --help